 A Penobscot Nation quotation in their tongue translates to: “If we listen to the songs of the water and the whispers of the wind, we will feel the heartbeat of Mother Earth, and all creation will continue to breathe.”
 Penobscot Tim Shay created the canoe-like bench as a companion sculpture and resting place.

 In 2010 Maine Woods Forever transferred the sculptures’ ownership to the Moosehead Historical Society.
-The pieces have been well received as a means of honoring the Native American presence in the Moosehead region and Thoreau’s journeys with them that famously logged his experiences into the wilds for all to understand.
+The pieces have been well received as a means of honoring the Native American presence in the Moosehead region and Thoreau’s journeys with them that famously logged his experiences into the wilds.
+Today, his words are universally quoted about Maine’s North Woods.
+Each year in July, the annual Thoreau Wabanaki Trail Festival starts here.